 That is less than what people spend on their morning coffee.

 As reported by The Telegraph, in an audit completed over a period of six months by the Association of Directors of Social Services, thousands of people in councils all across the UK have been affected by care business closures.

 At least 58 councils have seen care and nursing homes close and 48 councils experienced home care business closures impacting the accessibility to socially funded care.

 Traditionally, care businesses have relied on referrals from local authorities as their main source of clients.

 With these shocking statistics, care home and home care businesses cannot solely rely on the councils.
 Care businesses need to attract private clients in order to grow.

 With private paying clients, you can increase your prices.
 This additional revenue will allow you to:

 - Pay Your Staff.
 (Retention & Job Satisfaction)

 - Be In Control Of The Success Of Your Business.

-If you are a care business owner and want to know how to attract self-funded clients to your business, book in time with us.
+Relying on local authority for your care business is risky, however if you are a care business owner and want to know how to attract self-funded clients to your business, book in time with us.
 Sign Up Here!